-The big increase was driven by the Affordable Care Act's coverage expansion.
-Expect to see robust growth again next quarter, as the March surge in enrollment translates into an April-through-June surge in health-care consumption.
+The big increase was driven by the Obamacare coverage expansion.
+Expect to see robust growth again next quarter, as the March surge in enrollment translates into an April through June surge in health-care consumption.

 On the other hand, spending wasn’t projected to grow this much.
 And last quarter’s figures weren’t about coverage expansion, because that hadn’t kicked in yet.
 Last quarter’s figures were about good, old-fashioned increases in spending per beneficiary.